Xela3026/workflows-docs/docs/workflows.md

 }
 ```

 When the step is run, it will send every line in the streamed file individually as the payload for the next step.
 Thus, the next step will be run once for every line in the streamed file, each time with a new payload.
+If there were 5 lines in the file, then the next step would run 5 times.

-To store an entire CSV file within <BrandName/> and the workflow, use the [Stream To](#stream-to) action.
+To store a CSV file within <BrandName/>, use the [Stream To](#stream-to) action.

 <br/>